Do Capital Letters Affect SEO?

 I’m very curious about this question because it raises a couple of interesting questions about our SEO services and Google rankings.
 The question of whether capital letters within the Url, Title tag or Meta Description affect your search ranking in Google.

-Today I was working on SEO for a client on when I did a search for Curt Gowdy State Park.
+Today I was working on SEO for a client when I did a search for Curt Gowdy State Park.
 What was interesting is that when I did a search for lower case curt gowdy state park, I found a different number of search results.
 Check out the images:

 As you can see with this sample test, the capilized keywords resulted in 41k competing pages where the un-capitalized keywords resulted in only 15k competing pages.
 After noticing this I did a quick search in Google’s Keyword Tool and noticed that Google considers keyword phrases the same in exact match mode.
 See Image: